 About the Howard P. House, MD Memorial Lecture for Advances in Otology

-Howard P. House, MD’s name stands out among those viewed as legends within our specialty.
-His passion for sharing knowledge through research and education is the reason we honor him through the establishment of a lectureship and to ensure that Dr. House’s desire to share knowledge on a global plane continues.
-This award is presented in odd-numbered years only.
+Howard P. House, MD’s passion for sharing knowledge through research and education is the reason we honor him through the establishment of a lectureship and to ensure that Dr. House’s desire to share knowledge on a global plane continues.

 - 2019: Andrea Vambutas, MD